Flower Branch Gardens Daylily Farm is nestled in the beautiful piney woods

 The progressive seasons have been even better.
 New beds have been created, loaded with time-proven favorites and new "soon-to-be" favorites.
 Upon arrival, you will be given flags for marking the exact daylilies you'd like to purchase.
 They will be dug up and bagged for you on sight, ready to go to their new home with you.
 For our 8A weather zone, our peak blooming season is usually early May through early July.
 At that time, we are open 9-2, Thurs-Sat.
 However, always check the Home Page for the current open season, as weather conditions can fluctuate greatly, please call if a day looks "iffy" before you make the drive out here.
 Flower Branch Gardens Daylily Farm is a licensed and state-inspected facility.

 Tracey Stewart has been the sole proprietor of Flower Branch Gardens Daylily Farm since 2007.
-She has been a member of The American Hemerocallis Society since that time, and as of 2015, is a member of the Lufkin Hemerocallis Society as well.
+She has been a member of The American Hemerocallis Society since that time, as well as a member of the Lufkin Hemerocallis Society.
 When she is not working in the daylily beds, she can be found in their other gardens - the vegetable gardens!
 Tracey and her husband Gary love to grow an extensive list of vegetables, and along with tending the chickens or hogs, rarely spend time indoors.
 When you visit Flower Branch Gardens, you may want to ask if there are any fresh eggs or produce available!
 (The vegetables are grown as organically as possible.
 Who wants to eat chemicals?)